 3. Hiding Places

-Fish need hiding places where the turtle can’t reach them.
+Fish need hiding places where the turtles can’t reach them.
 This will make the living situation much easier and less stressful for the fish.
 Ensure that any decorations are large enough for your fish but small enough that your turtle can’t get inside.
 The fish should also have more than one escape route so they don’t get cornered.

 4. Mature Turtles